Reading: Practical Part 13. Practical Assessment: Build a Production SDD Pipeline

 • at least one counterexample and one duel record;

-• a local Spec CI or its runnable equivalent;
+• a local Spec CI or its runnable analogue;

 • a readiness gate and a list of blockers;

-The exam is considered passed not when all files look complete, but when another person can open the package, repeat the key checks, and understand why the solution is safe to admit or why it must be deferred.
+The capstone is considered passed not when all the files look complete, but when another person can open the package, repeat the key checks, and understand why the decision is safe to admit or why it must be deferred.

 Work with one production incident.
-The recommended primary case is high_memory_usage, because it goes through webhook normalization, readiness gate, and trial run from Part 11. autoscale_200pct can be chosen instead if you are building the exam around a duel and file arbitration.
-Do not mix the two cases in a single exam.
+The recommended primary case is high_memory_usage, because it traverses webhook normalization, the readiness gate, and the dry-run from part 11. autoscale_200pct can be chosen instead if you build the capstone around the duel and file arbitration.
+Do not mix the two cases in a single capstone.

 • AgentClinic-production received an alert from Grafana or PagerDuty;

-• legacy traces are incomplete: some rules are known from post-mortems, some from QWEN.md, some from oral practice;
+• the legacy trails are incomplete: some rules are known from the post-mortem, some from QWEN.md, some from verbal practice;

-• automatic remediation looks useful but may violate the blast radius limit, tier budget, or anti-Goodhart invariant;
+• automatic remediation looks useful, but it may violate the blast-radius limit, the tier budget, or the anti-Goodhart invariant;

-• before admission, you must prove that the specification, plan, check, and readiness do not contradict each other.
+• before admission you must prove that the specification, plan, verification, and readiness do not contradict each other.

 Create a directory: